tellalied/na-zdorovie/na-zdorovie/README.md

-# PMA Cry
+# Cheers

-PMA Cry  (Pattern Matching Analysis Cryptojacking) is a browser extension that focuses on blocking web browser-based cryptocurrency miners all over the web.
+This is thesis product that involved Pattern Matching to Analysis Cryptojacking with browser extension that focuses on blocking web browser-based cryptocurrency miners all over the web.

 # How it works